Third party software downloads are subject to our Legal Disclaimer Read it Here

-David H. Fell & Company, Inc. ( DHF Co. ) offers state-of-the-art refining techniques that serve our customers efficiently and expediently.
+David H. Fell & Company, Inc. offers state-of-the-art refining techniques that serve our customers efficiently and expediently.
 Each lot, regardless of size, receives the same careful attention.
-We strive to recover those precious metals you’ve specified for refining so you can feel confident.
+Our goal is to recover those precious metals you’ve specified for refining so you can feel confident in receiving the best possible settlement.

-For nearly 40 years, as a private family owned and operated company, we have earned the confidence of thousands of repeat customers that choose DHF Co. for refining their precious metals.
-Let us earn your confidence and show you the DHF Co. difference.
+For over 40 years, as a private family owned and operated company, we have earned the confidence of thousands of repeat customers that choose DHF Co. for refining their precious metals.
+Let us earn your confidence and show you the DHF difference.

 Step 1: DHF Co.
 Receives Your Material